GeoDerp/MyResumeBuilder/README.md

 # MyResumeBuilder
-Repo to auto generate Resume pdf files from my Resume.md on commit using pandoc alpine docker container
+A repo to auto generate Resume .pdf files from my Resume.md on commit using pandoc alpine docker container in Github Actions. <br/>
+(*this action could would for diffrent files and formats but not tested*)

 <br/>